 You are mostly made up of water.
 It is essential to life and healing.
 Eight glasses a day is recommended at minimum.
 All fluids are not created equal!

 6. Restful Sleep

 Most healing occurs at rest; that’s why adequate sleep is imperative to your healing.
 We recommend having 6 – 9 hours per night.
-Of course, we want you to follow our recommendations for sleeping
+Of course, we want you to follow our recommendations for sleeping posture as well.